LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 ## Locally integrable functions as distributions

+Now that we've defined our space of distributions we would like to see what some of them look like.
 In our post on the Fourier transform [we saw](https://nowheredifferentiable.com/2023-01-29-PDE-1-Fourier/#:~:text=One-,may,-verify%20that%20we) that integrable functions could naturally be considered as tempered distributions.
 The analogous is true for distributions.
 In this case,